Exploring the Benefits of Hydroxyapatite in Toothpaste

 Close-up of mouth showing gritted teeth with slight white spotting on dental enamel

 Patches of white discoloration on tooth enamel indicate a mild form of dental fluorosis, caused by an excess of fluoride coming into contact with tooth enamel.
-Image by Matthew Ferguson 57 via Wikimedia Commons, licensed under the Creative Commons Attribution-Share Alike 4.0 International license.
+Image by Matthew Ferguson 57 via Wikimedia Commons, licensed under the Creative Commons Attribution-Share Alike 4.0 International License.

 Can I buy hydroxyapatite toothpaste?